jbossdemocentral/bpms-rewards-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

+- v2.2 - JBoss BPM Suite 6.3.0 on JBoss EAP 6.4.7 with travel agency installed and RH CDK on OSE Cloud install option.

 - v2.1 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with travel agency installed and RH CDK on OSE Cloud install option.

 - v2.0 - JBoss BPM Suite 6.2.0-BZ-1299002 on JBoss EAP 6.4.4 with rewards demo installed.